Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Training Details

 \section{Training Details}

 In all CPT experiments, unless otherwise specified, we use a batch size of 16, a learning rate of 1e-5, a cutoff length of 512, and train for 1 epoch.

 In all SFT experiments (including knowledge QA and knowledge-based reasoning tasks), unless otherwise specified, we use a batch size of 32, a learning rate of 1e-5, and train for 3 epochs.
 We also did experiments of training 1 or 5 epochs, the results are presented in Appendix \ref{app:different_epochs}.

+In the experiment that uses an auxiliary KL loss in Section \ref{sec:interpretability}, due to this additional constraint, training becomes more difficult, so we set the number of training epochs to at most ten and apply early stopping when the training accuracy exceeds 95\%.
+All other training setups are the same as above.

-All experiments are conducted on up to 4 NVIDIA A6000 GPUs.
+Most of the experiments are conducted on up to four NVIDIA A6000 GPUs for models with fewer than 8B parameters.
+For training models with 8B parameters or more, up to eight NVIDIA H20 GPUs are used.
 The CPT stage is performed using LLaMA-Factory \citep{zheng2024llamafactory}.